MicrosoftDocs/azure-docs/articles/machine-learning/concept-online-deployment-model-specification.md

 ## Deployment configurations with models that are stored locally

-We use the following local folder structure to illustrate how you can specify models that are available locally on your machine in an online deployment.
+The following local folder structure illustrates how you can specify models that are available locally on your machine for use in an online deployment.

 :::image type="content" source="media/concept-online-deployment-model-specification/multi-models-1.png" alt-text="A screenshot showing a local folder structure containing multiple models." lightbox="media/concept-online-deployment-model-specification/multi-models-1.png":::